 While you should regularly check your website for broken links, it's particularly important when migrating your site to a new platform like WordPress.

 Redirect plugins will ensure that any broken links point to another relevant page on your site.
 That way, if a visitor clicks on a broken link, they'll simply be redirected to a new location where they can continue browsing.
 This will not only help maintain your site's credibility — it will also prevent your site's rankings from falling.

 Let's take a look at how to redirect a URL in WordPress, then explore some plugins that can automate the process.

-To manually set up redirects on your site, you’ll need to add code to your hypertext access file.
-Considering that one mistake in this file can break your whole site, it’s important to make a back-up.
+If you have access to your server files and your server runs on Apache software, you’ll need to add code to your hypertext access (.htaccess) file to manually set up redirects.
+Considering that one mistake in this file can break your whole site, it’s important to make a back-up of this file first.

 To do so, go to File Manager and select the .htaccess file.
 Right-click to rename it .htaccess_old.
 This is now your backup file.